Digital Marketing & Communications Manager

 - Is imaginative in using our assets to grow earned income.

 - Is our primary media contact and represents us to the public.

-- Continues to grow our residency and presenting programs so that they are best-in-class and in the aggregate serve as national and international models.
+- Assures our residency and presenting programs are best-in-class and serve as national and international models.

 - Assures that our audiences are representative of the entire community and that our programs increase empathy and understanding.